 APT Fix biodegrades naturally over 24 hours.
 So you can repeat the recommended dosage very 24 hours.

+The most effective way to avoid new-tank algae problems is to properly cycle the tank before planting and introducing fish.
 Inadequate Cycling often results in Diatoms ( brown fuzz on the edges of leaves or thin, brownish spider-web like strands) or Green Water ( which is triggered by excess organic waste).

 While APT Fix will work against these forms of algae, it is better to simply have patience (in the case of Diatoms) or review the causes of Green Water as we describe in our guide below on the different types of algae.

+Within the recommended dosage, no. The exception?
+Plants that are already very weak.
 Both algae and the plants will be similarly affected in such a case.

-Also, avoid spot-doing on Mosses, Liverworts (Riccardia and Riccia etc.) and Vallisneria (Tape Grass) as their cell structures are much more similar to algae than other plants and are therefore more susceptible to being affected.
+Also, avoid spot-dosing on Mosses, Liverworts (Riccardia and Riccia etc.) and Vallisneria (Tape Grass) as their cell structures are much more similar to algae than other plants and are therefore more susceptible to being affected.

 Perhaps.
 FIX gives plants a temporary unfair advantage against algae, and this helps them recover.

 However, plants that are already very weak may not benefit.
 In fact, FIX may affect them the same way as it impacts algae.